Superb day recording all things fauna and flora with Naturetrek Alderney.

 Kentish Plover with our visiting Naturetrek holiday group today, also 4 Swift and Yellow Wagtails.

-The next ‘After Dark Safari’ of 2021 will be Saturday 21st August.
-Venture out with us after dark to experience Alderney’s nocturnal wildlife, and a chance to see the endearing ‘Blonde’ Hedgehogs, also Bats and Barn Owls.
+The next ‘After Dark Safari’ will be Thursday 28th April.
+Come out with Alderney Tours after dark to experience Alderney’s nocturnal wildlife, the chance to see the endearing ‘Blonde’ Hedgehogs also Bats and Barn Owls weather permitting.

 Minibus collection from and return to your hotel included.

-With Alderney’s leading hedgehog expert Suzy Weir and Channel Islands premier Wildlife tour guide John Horton.
+With Alderney’s leading hedgehog expert Susy Weir and Channel Islands leading Wildlife tour guide John Horton.

-Our tour involves very little walking, it’s educational and fun!
-Sounds good?
+Unlike other tours searching for the blonde Hedgehog, our tour involves very little walking and you stay warm and dry!
+It’s educational and fun!
+Sound good?
 Then our ‘after dark safari’ is for you.